 Spencer Crew is Robinson Professor of American, African American, and Public History at George Mason Unviersity.
 He served as President of the National Underground Railroad Freedom Center for six years and Director of the National Museum of American History for nine years.

-Spencer Crew on what Panel 61 of The Migration Series might look like [ 1:41 ]
+Spencer Crew on Panel 45 of The Migration Series [0:45]

 Contemporary Perspectives: David C. Driskell